Scholarships and Financial Aid

 - Dr. Madhu Mahadeva Memorial Scholarship: For undergraduate high achieving women with majors in biology, chemistry, math, microbiology, or physics/astronomy with a GPA of 3.5 or higher in your major, in final semester of junior standing.
 Award is based on academic performance and committment to pursuing a career in the sciences.

-The department of biology and microbiology occasionally has vacancies for work study students to work in the biology stockroom or in the office.
+The Department of Biology occasionally has vacancies for work study students to work in the biology stockroom or in the office.
 The work tends to be secretarial.
 Faculty who have contracts (rather than federal grants) may hire students to do research.
 Federal grants prohibit faculty from using federal money to pay work study students.

 Some faculty have federal, state or local grants or contracts that provide funds for student research (contact individual faculty).
 In addition, UW Oshkosh has several sources of student funding (see below).